hfiguiere/lrcat-extractor/doc/lrcat_format.md

 * name: String name of the collection
 * parent: NULL is id_local of parent
 * systemOnly: (seems to only apply to the quick collection)

+AgLibraryCollectionImage - image to collection relation

+* id_local: local id
+* collection: local id of the collection
+* image: local id of the image
+* pick
+* positionInCollection

+AgLibraryCollectionCoverImage (Lr6) - The cover image for collections

+* collection: local id for `AgLibraryCollection`
+* collectionImage: local id for `AgLibraryCollectionImage`

+## Faces (Lr 6 only)

+AgLibraryFace - Define face detected.

+* id_local: local id
+* cluster: id of the cluster `AgLibraryFaceCluster`
+* image: id of the image

+AgLibraryFaceCluster - Group faces together

+* id_local: local id of the cluster.
+* keyFace: (NULL?)

+AgLibraryFaceData - Data of each face

+* id_local: local id
+* face: local id of the face.
+* data: blob.
+Apparently JP2.

+AgLibraryKeywordFace - Face to keyword equivalence

+* id_local: local id
+* face: local id of the face.
+* tag: local id of the keyword tag.
+* userPick: user said yes.
+* userReject: (rejected by user?)
+* keyFace: (NULL?)
+* rankOrder: ?